LiliaFramework/Lilia/documentation/docs/libraries/lia.logger.md

 **Purpose**

-Creates a log entry, fires `OnServerLog`, prints to console, writes to file, and inserts into `lia_logs`.
+Creates a log entry, fires `OnServerLog`, prints to console, and inserts into `lia_logs`.

 **Parameters**